 A: OIS has an emergency telephone number for use outside regular office hours – 443-240-1938 – for issues such as urgent travel needs due to family concerns, or problems at the border or airport during your return.
 This telephone number is monitored by a senior OIS staff member who can access OIS immigration records.
+Please note that at times, the staff member may not be able to immediately pick up the telephone call.
+Should the call go to voicemail, please leave a message or call back in a few minutes.
 Our office number for non-emergency calls is 667-208-7001.

 Q: I am a permanent resident from one of the impacted countries.
 May I contact OIS?

 A: Yes, as a member of the JHU community, you may access OIS services.
 Keep in mind that our guidance will be general in nature, and we may need to refer you to an outside immigration attorney.

 Q: Do you have special access to information that we do not?